 KNP’s Forest Officers Arrested Illegal Poacher Traders

 October 2017: Kanha National Park’s Forest Officer in October 2017 arrested Chattisgarh based illicit brokers of tiger parts close to the reserve.
 These traders were searching for a buyer of the tiger parts, particularly a tantric cleric known as Panda who use claws, tooth, paws, bones, and hairs of tiger and leopard in his Tantric rituals to find the location of buried treasure.
 Kanha official, Sudhir Mishra had acted himself as Panda before one of the dealers.
 He baited the five traders to have a meeting in the reserve’s buffer zone in Mandla District.
 Sudhir stated, “he fixed the meeting on a telephone call and when he met them in the buffer zone, the forest authority instantly arrested them.
 From there, they were sent to the judicial custody by the court."
 The illegal traders belonged to Baiga and Gonda tribal communities and were carrying four tiger nails and a tooth during this entire episode.

-All the above happenings in 2017 at Kanha National Park gathered a lot of buzz, and thus, the year was all about the fruitful events that elicited good news from the reserve.
+the fruitful events that elicited good news from the reserve.
 Be it for animal conservation, anti-poaching or spreading awareness about the wildlife conservation, this popular national park in Madhya Pradesh stayed on top to make 2017 a successful year for the wildlife.
 Truly, KNP is an inspiration for other national parks and sanctuaries in India, and we hope it remains the same forever.